 Tomu svjatyj Nikolaj,

 O who loves Nicholas the Saintly,

 O who loves Nicholas the Saintly.

 and give help in time of need.

 ... and the children in the School of Religion program do a pageant in his honor every Sunday closest to the sixth of December.
 It culminates in the arrival of an elderly man with a long white beard, dressed in the robes of an Eastern bishop, with whom the children meet in much the same manner as they would his commercialized counterpart.

 Paul used to get special icon cookies to take home, much like the ones that appear in the photos, emblazoned with the words "O Holy Nicholas" in Slavonic.
 These unique gingerbread cookies are from a recipe which appears at the stnicholascenter.org website.

 I dearly miss that little parish.
 It has changed over the years.
 My duties at St John the Beloved have prevented me from attending there, and they have completed a new and larger place of worship next to the original, one that emulates the style common to Eastern Europe.
-But with every successful building project they have -- the parish hall, the new rectory -- the place seems a little less homey, a little larger than life.
+But with every successful building project they have -- the parish hall, the rectory -- the place seems a little less homey, a little larger than life.
 Still, the spirit of Saint Nicholas reminds them every year, of the things that are passed on, and that remain the same.

-Now, go bake some cookies already!
+Now, enough of this self-indulgent soul-searching.
+Let's go bake some cookies already!